-Behind The Lens: Yellowstone in Winter
+Behind The Lens: Cradle of Life

-Unforgiving can be licensed or purchased as a print here.
+Cradle of Life can be licensed or purchased as a print here.

 Richard Bernabe is a professional photographer specializing in travel, wildlife, and nature as well as an author of books, magazine articles, and travel essays published world-wide.
-Richard is a global influencer is the fields of photography, travel, and wildlife conservation with more than one million followers on social media platforms.
+Richard is a global influencer in the fields of photography, travel, and wildlife conservation with more than one million followers on social media platforms.
 He leads several photography tours and workshops all over the world and is invited to speak to photography and conservation groups all across the globe.
-For more great information on new images, gear reviews, book projects, and photography workshops and tours, Sign Up For Our Newsletter.